marler8997/zigup/README.md

 # How the compilers are managed

 zigup stores each compiler in a global "install directory" in a versioned subdirectory.
+The "install directory" is a subdirectory called `zigup` of a platform-specific directory.
+The platform-specific parent directories are:

+  - `XDG_DATA_HOME` on Linux—*i.e.* `$XDG_DATA_HOME` with a default of `~/.local/share`,
+  - `~/Library/Application Support/zigup` on macOS,
+  - `%APPDATA/zigup` on Windows.

-On posix systems the "install directory" is `$HOME/zig` and on windows the install directory will be a directory named "zig" in the same directory as the "zigup.exe".
+Using the build option `-Ddefault-dir=[DIR]` changes the install directory so that on posix systems the install directory is `$HOME/[DIR]` and on windows the install directory will be a directory named `[DIR]` in the same directory as the "zigup.exe".

 zigup makes the zig program available by creating an entry in a directory that occurs in the `PATH` environment variable.
 On posix systems this entry is a symlink to one of the `zig` executables in the install directory.
 On windows this is an executable that forwards invocations to one of the `zig` executables in the install directory.